-- 1.1 The Investigating Officer will be appointed by the Monitoring Officer and will be aware of their obligations under UK GDPR and the Data Protection Act 2018, Equalities Act 2010, the Human Rights Act 1998, the Localism Act 2011 and other relevant legislation. - 1.2 The Investigating Officer is responsible for gathering all the facts, documents and, where applicable, for interviewing witnesses with knowledge of the facts, and they should remain objective, impartial, and unbiased at all times.
-That's why it must be an external body/person - 1.3 The Subject Member and the Complainant will be advised that the investigation is for the purposes of establishing facts and making recommendations as to whether the facts disclose a breach of the relevant code of conduct. - 1.4 Witnesses will be identified at the investigation stage and wherever possible their evidence supported by signed and dated witness statements and/or notes of interviews with the Investigating Officer.
+- 1.1 The Investigating Officer will be appointed by the Monitoring Officer and will be aware of their obligations under UK GDPR and the Data Protection Act 2018, Equalities Act 2010, the Human Rights Act 1998, and other relevant legislation. - 1.2 The Investigating Officer is responsible for gathering all the facts, documents and, where applicable, for interviewing witnesses with knowledge of the facts, and they should remain objective, impartial, and unbiased at all times. - 1.3 The Subject Member and the Complainant will be advised that the investigation is for the purposes of establishing facts and making recommendations as to whether the facts disclose a breach of the relevant code of conduct. - 1.4 Witnesses will be identified at the investigation stage and wherever possible their evidence supported by signed and dated witness statements and/or notes of interviews with the Investigating Officer.
 The Investigating Officer cannot compel the attendance of witnesses or their co-operation. - 1.5 The Investigating Officer will not make recommendations on sanctions. - 1.6 The Investigating Officer will notify the Subject Member and the Complainant of their appointment, normally within 20 working days of being appointed, and: - (a) Provide details of the complaint to the Subject Member. - (b) Detail the procedure to be followed in respect of the investigation and the relevant timescales for responses and concluding the investigation. - (c) Detail the sections of the Code of Conduct that appear to be relevant to the complaint. - (d) Request contact details of any potential witnesses. - (e) Require that confidentiality is maintained throughout the duration of the investigation and the procedures contemplated by this Annex and that details of the complaint are not disclosed to any third party, unless disclosure is to a representative, witness, immediate family members or otherwise as may be required by law or regulation.
-However, the fact that an investigation is being conducted does not need to remain confidential.

-- 1.7 It may be necessary for the Investigating Officer to agree with the Subject Member which documents will be submitted in evidence.
+However, the fact that an investigation is being conducted does not need to remain confidential. - 1.7 It may be necessary for the Investigating Officer to agree with the Subject Member which documents will be submitted in evidence.
 This will generally include documents that will be relied on, or in support of, the Subject Member's case and which are relevant to the complaint.

-A date should for documents etc should be set. - 1.8 The Investigating Officer may conclude their investigation at any point, where they are satisfied that they have sufficient information to enable them to report to the Monitoring Officer.
+1.8 The Investigating Officer may conclude their investigation at any point, where they are satisfied that they have sufficient information to enable them to report to the Monitoring Officer.